dcunited001/makeroanoke.org/src/content/posts/general-poll.md

 ---
 author: aaron-mcphall
 title: Calling all Roanoke makers!
 description: Let's spark the flame together at our first public meeting!
 pubDate: 2024-01-12 23:42:08 -0400
 category: membership
 tags:

-# permalink: /membership/2024/01/13/general_poll.html
-heroImage: '/img/posts/placeholder-3.jpg'
+heroImage: /img/posts/placeholder-3.jpg
 ---

 Hey there, Roanoke!
 We're bursting with excitement about the incredible response